faithnjoki/To-do-List/readme.md

 ### Description

-A django application that allows multiple users to view their to do list.
-They can  create,read, update  and delete their  to do list.
+A django application that allows multiple users to view their To Do list.
+They can create, read, update and delete their To Do list.

 ### Author